 Enjoy the Triangle with your family and friends during Thanksgiving week.
 Check out these ideas for family fun, and don’t forget to call ahead to ensure that venues are open.

 1. Burn off those Thanksgiving dinner calories in a Turkey Trot.
-These short walk-run races are fun for the whole family no matter what shape you’re in.
+These short walk-run races, featuring Kids Dashes, Fun Runs, 5K, 8Ks and more, are fun for the whole family no matter what shape you’re in — some are even stroller and pet-friendly.
 Check out this list of local options.

 2. Take in a light show.
 Many of these dazzling holiday light displays across the Triangle and the state begin this week.

-4. Take part in Historic Yates Mill County Park’s Thankfulness Project anytime between 8:30 a.m. and 5 p.m., Nov.
-19-21.
+4. Take part in Historic Yates Mill County Park’s Thankfulness Project Wednesday, Nov.
+27, and Friday–Sunday, Nov.
+29–Dec.
+1, 8:30 a.m.–5 p.m.
 Taking place in the park’s Finley Center, you and your kids can participate in this collaborative community art project celebrating what you’re thankful for, play a game of “Roll a Turkey” and take home your own pine cone turkey craft.
 No preregistration is necessary for this free activity.

 photo courtesy of historic yates mill county park

-7. Enjoy the stage version of the television classic “Rudolph the Red-Nosed Reindeer” at Fletcher Opera Theater at Duke Energy Center for the Performing Arts in Raleigh.
+6. Enjoy the stage version of the television classic “Rudolph the Red-Nosed Reindeer” at Fletcher Opera Theater at Duke Energy Center for the Performing Arts in Raleigh.
 Shows run from Nov.
-23-Dec.
-24 and tickets start at $15.
+29-Dec.
+24. Purchase tickets, $26 and up, at ticketmaster.com.
 Kids younger than 12 months do not require a ticket.

 photo courtesy of robert orazi